MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-monthly.md

 If you're experiencing issues with a cloud service, we recommend checking service health updates to determine whether it's a known issue, with a resolution in progress, before you call support or spend time troubleshooting.

-We also recommend setting up email notifications for service issues so that you can catch issues as they happen.

-For more information, see <!--xref needed-->
+For more information, see [Review Defender for Identity health issues](ops-guide-daily.md#review-defender-for-identity-health-issues).

 ## Review tuned alerts and adjust tuning if needed